prabinpebam/figma-liquid-glass/README.md

   - Refraction strength control (1-100)
   - Chromatic aberration (0-30)
   - Background blur/frostiness (0-20)
+- **Batch Update**: Refresh all Liquid Glass elements on the current page with a single click.

 ### Workflow
-The plugin operates in two main modes: creating a new element and editing an existing one.
+The plugin operates in three main modes: creating, editing, and batch updating.

 1. **Create Mode**
    - With no Liquid Glass element selected, adjust the parameters in the plugin UI.
-   - Click "Create Liquid Glass" to generate a new, fully-styled component in the center of your viewport.
+   - Click "Create" to generate a new, fully-styled component in the center of your viewport.
    - The new element is automatically selected, switching the plugin to Edit Mode.

 2. **Edit Mode (Live Updates)**